hamzaali00/Cryptocurrencies/README.md

 ## Results

 Once the PCA components were created they were used to fit the KMeans.
-This elbow curve was created, showing that 4 dimensions is most optimal
+This elbow curve was created, showing that 4 dimensions is most optimal.

 ![Elbow Curve](Images/elbow_curve.png)

 Once the KMeans model was initialized, fit, and clusters were predicted, this 3D visualization was created to represent the crypto groupings.